spierala/mini-rx-store/docs/docs/redux.md

 slug: /redux
 ---

-The Store represents the Single Source of Truth for the global application state.

-## Redux

-The Store uses the Redux Pattern to make state management easy and predictable.
+MiniRx Store uses the Redux pattern to make state management easy and predictable.

 The Redux Pattern is based on this 3 key principles: